-The optimum amount of protein per meal for muscle building -- about 30 grams, according to one study -- is sometimes quoted as the maximum amount you can absorb, but the two are not related.
-Rapidly absorbed protein boosts muscle protein synthesis after exercise, but one way or another, your body typically absorbs most of the protein you eat.
+The optimum amount of protein per meal for muscle building — about 30 grams, according to one study — is sometimes quoted as the maximum amount you can absorb, but the two are not related.
+Rapidly absorbed protein boosts muscle protein synthesis after exercise, but one way or another, one protein is in your body, protein will be mostly absorbed.

 Dietary Protein Absorption